gladiuscode/react-native-orientation-director/README.md

 ##### Objective-C

-In your AppDelegate.h file, import "OrientationDirector.h" and implement supportedInterfaceOrientationsForWindow method as follows:
+In your AppDelegate.mm file, import "OrientationDirector.h" and implement supportedInterfaceOrientationsForWindow method as follows:

 ```objc
 #import <OrientationDirector.h>